 With a history dating back at least as far as the written word, whether approached as a believer or a skeptic, the UFO phenomenon says something about what it is to be human.
 We are driven by curiosity to look beyond ourselves for answers, to peer into the stars and strive to know what we cannot touch.
 Now, with orbiting telescopes and digital image data processing, we can peer into the deepest reaches of the universe, and find planets that, perhaps, mirror our own.
 The UFO phenomenon can be explained in many ways: by hallucinations, repressed trauma, military testing, or atmospheric anomalies.
 Maybe, though, it is none or all of these—maybe it’s the universe coming to us, folding around and enveloping us.

-GWC INVESTIGATORS received generous financial support for this project from the Oregon Arts Commission and the Regional Arts & Culture Council.
+GWC INVESTIGATORS received generous financial support for this project from the Oregon Arts Commission and the Regional Arts & Culture Council

-INVESTIGATIONS
+INVESTIGATIONS Marvin

 OTHER RESOURCES AND MATERIALS